A finite state machine (FSM) (or finite state automaton) is an abstract

 From a given state, and with a given remaining string, if there is only one possible transition that can be taken, the machine is deterministic.
 FSM1 is non-deterministic because from some states there is a choice about which transition to follow.
 Computers cannot make choices, so faced with this circumstance they can only explore every possible option in turn.
 (That's what happens during the execution of the "loop" command.)
 Deterministic FSMs are sometimes more efficient than non-deterministic ones.

-symbol.
-A finite state machine of this kind is called a finite state
+finite state machine of this kind is called a finite state transducer, and

-transducer, and works with two strings at a time.
-A transition is
+works with two strings at a time.
+A transition is acceptable if one

 will be found in such a machine.Since there is no formal instantiation of structural constituency in finite-state machines, wider contexts have to be implemented by using (possibly large) sets of multi-symbol relations, e.g.